This article originally appeared on VICE UK.

 What kind of help do you provide, specifically?

 I've helped people from all walks of life with all sorts of conditions.
-A lot of my patients are friends with my mum, then there are my older relatives and acquaintances, because they suffer from a lot of age-related aches, pains and illnesses.
-I've also helped people who suffer from motor neurone disease and MS; there are three people with MS who I help regularly.
+A lot of my patients are friends with my mum, then there are my older relatives and acquaintances, because they suffer from a lot of age-related aches, pains, and illnesses.
+I've also helped people who suffer from [ALS] and MS; there are three people with MS who I help regularly.
 There's a multitude of different things that my sweets and cannabis can be useful for.

 Do different sweets help with different things?
 Say, if someone suffered from aches, you wouldn't give them the same thing you'd give to someone with insomnia?